MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 This trial grants access only to the client application.
 Additional Dynamics 365 Remote Assist functionality through the Dynamics 365 Remote Assist solution (asset capture, one-time calling, calls dashboard) is not included and requires additional licensing.

 ### Steps for HoloLens and HoloLens 2

 1. Go to the **Start** menu, and then select **Microsoft Store**.

 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.

 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

 4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.

-5. You can now use Dynamics 365 Remote Assist on your HoloLens and HoloLens 2!
+5. You can now use Dynamics 365 Remote Assist on your HoloLens and HoloLens 2.

 ### Steps for mobile
 1. If you’re using a mobile device, go to the appropriate iOS or Android app store.

 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.

 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

 4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.

-5. You can now use Dynamics 365 Remote Assist on your mobile device!
+5. You can now use Dynamics 365 Remote Assist on your mobile device.
 [Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile)](mobile-app/making-calls-with-ar.md).

 ## Option 2: 30-day Dynamics 365 Remote Assist trial license for organizations